-I had always worked with a monopod head when it made sense to do so, and I have tried and tested a wide variety of options.
-In this post I’m going to walk you though everything you need to know about monopod heads, and review all the best options on the market right now.
+I had always worked with a monopod head during my career when it made sense to do so, and I have tried and tested a wide variety of options.
+In this post, I’m going to walk you through everything you need to know about monopod heads and review all the best options on the market right now.

 - Why Use a Monopod